How To Make White Coffee: A Comprehensive Guide

 5. Roasting Process: The roasting process is what differentiates white coffee from traditional coffee.
 White coffee is roasted for a shorter time at a lower temperature, resulting in a lighter roast.
 Traditional coffee undergoes a longer roasting process, producing darker and more robust flavors.

-Related The Comprehensive Guide: How To Make Coffee Cappuccino
+Related How To Make The Best Coffee At Home

 Troubleshooting Common Issues When Making White Coffee